Server data from the Official MCP Registry

 Groq, Cerebras, NVIDIA NIM, Google Gemini, OpenRouter, GitHub Models, Cloudflare, Mistral, Cohere and others each give away a free tier — but each has its own SDK, rate limits, and daily cap. freellmpool puts them in one pool: it sends each request to a provider you have access to, fails over to the next when one is rate limited or down, and tracks per-day usage so you get the most out of every tier.

-Several providers (Pollinations, OVHcloud, and Kilo Gateway) need no API key, and LLM7 works without one, so the quickstart above answers immediately.
+Several providers (Pollinations, OVHcloud, and Kilo Gateway) need no API key, and LLM7 works without one, so the quickstart can answer without signup when a keyless provider is available.

 Add keys for the other providers to unlock more models and higher limits.

-freellmpool's proxy speaks both the OpenAI and the Anthropic API, so coding agents run against pooled free tiers with no code changes — just point them at the proxy:
+freellmpool's proxy speaks the OpenAI API and includes an experimental Anthropic-compatible path, so coding agents can run against pooled free tiers — just point them at the proxy:

 freellmpool proxy # starts http://localhost:8080